-Returns to cognitive skills in the Chinese labor market in the mid 2010s are on average closer in magnitude to those estimated for Italy, Belgium, and the Nordic countries, and much smaller than those of the U.S., U.K, Germany, Japan, and Korea, countries that have a more dynamic economy.
-Meanwhile, the flatness of the returns to Gaokao score from 2007 to 2018 suggests that in spite of the growing importance of the high-skilled sector in the Chinese economy in the past decade, this growth has not translated meaningfully into higher demand for skills and hence higher returns to skills.
-This is in contrast to findings of Murnane, Willett, and Levy (1995) for the U.S., where the returns to cognitive skills was larger for individuals in their mid 20s in 1986 than in 1978, with a particularly substantial increase for women.
+The flatness of the returns to Gaokao score from 2007 to 2018 suggests that the growing supply of skills has overall been absorbed by the higher demand for skills stemming from the growth of the high-skilled sector.
+By comparison, Murnane et al. (1995) find that for the U.S., the returns to cognitive skills was larger for individuals in their mid-20s in 1986 than in 1978, with a particularly substantial increase for women.
 They attribute this increase to higher demand for skills associated with an occupational shift.
-Both cross-country and over-time comparisons point to frictions existing in the Chinese economy and labor market.
-In the remainder of the paper, we conduct heterogeneity analyses to better understand the driving forces, first by demographics in the next subsection and then by regional development level in Section 6.
-We focus on results from the CHIP data that allow investigation of the time patterns of returns.
+In the next sections, we conduct heterogeneity analyses to better understand the driving forces behind the estimated returns, first by demographics and then by regional development level.

-5.3 Heterogeneity by age and gender
+5.2.
+Heterogeneity by age and gender